 Hockey Alberta is a customer-driven, responsive organization committed to designing and implementing, enforcing and evaluating new ways to organize and develop players, coaches, officials and administrators to create positive experiences for everyone involved in the game.

 Hockey Alberta’s head office is located in Red Deer, at Red Deer College.
 Most services and programs are based out of this office, including operations, development, communications, the Hockey Alberta Foundation, and a Regional Centre Consultant.
-Hockey Alberta also has five Regional Centre offices staffed by Consultants who provide coaching and player development support to minor hockey associations.
+Hockey Alberta also has five Regional Centre offices staffed by Managers who provide coaching and player development support to minor hockey associations.
 These offices are located in Calgary, Edmonton, Grande Prairie, Lethbridge, and Lloydminster.

 Areas of responsibility for Hockey Alberta include: